 AmeriCorps staff will assess the risks posed by each applicant and assess an applicant's ability to manage federal funds.
-This evaluation is in addition to those about the applicant's eligibility and the quality of its application on the basis of the Selection Criteria.
+This evaluation is in addition to those about the applicant's eligibility and the quality of its application based on the Selection Criteria.
 Results from this evaluation will inform funding decisions.
-If AmeriCorps determines that an award will be made to an applicant with assessed risks, then special conditions corresponding to the degree of assessed risk may be applied to the award.
-Additionally, if AmeriCorps concludes the reasons for applicants having a poor risk assessment are not likely to be mitigated, those applications may not be selected for funding.
-In assessing risks, AmeriCorps may consider the following criteria:
+If AmeriCorps determines an award will be made to an applicant with assessed risks, then special conditions corresponding to the degree of assessed risk may be applied to the award.
+Applicants may not be selected for funding if AmeriCorps determines the applicant's risks cannot be mitigated.